Before you attend your interview it is very important that you have prepared properly. Preparation areas include:

 • Internet connectivity - as far as possible ensure your interview takes place somewhere with good and stable internet connection.

-• Background - be aware of your background and avoid things which could be distracting - you could use the blur background function.
-Please note, if your interview is on VIDS, the new Qpercom interview platform, there is not a 'blur backround function'.
+• Background - be aware of your background and avoid things which could be distracting - There is currently not a 'blur background' feature on Qpercom recruit.

 • Environment - ensure your interview is in a well-lit and quiet place which will be free from interruptions.